|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 On the final day of your river adventure, you will be returned to the OARS Warehouse.
 You should arrive back by approximately 3:00-5:00 PM.

 Please contact River Runners Transport if you wish to arrange for your personal vehicle to be shuttled to the take-out.
-This is an option to limit time spent in vans or buses with other people.
+Please let us know if you are planning to have your vehicles shuttled.

 Pre- and Post-Trip Accommodations